LeetLLM

 Computer-use agents fail in characteristic ways that pure API agents rarely encounter.

-Production patterns that actually work
+Production patterns that work

 A minimal host executor sketch